 When paired with vitamin C, the cardiovascular benefits of oatmeal are enhanced, so drink a glass of orange juice or eat some citrus with your oatmeal.

 The benefits from fiber don’t stop with cancer prevention.
 A high fiber diet will stabilize blood sugar levels and won’t cause the mid-morning slumps, which comes from eating a lot of sugar and carbs in the morning.

 Aside from fiber, oatmeal is also a good source of magnesium, which regulates the body’s insulin and glucose levels.
-It’s been shown that, over the course of eight years, women who eat a diet rich in whole grains can reduce their risk of developing diabetes by up to 31 percent.
 To up the ante, add milk to the oatmeal.
 The boost of low-fat dairy can also lower the risk for diabetes.